Down with Love: Plot

 When Barbara encounters Catcher/Zip at a party, which nearly exposes his true identity, he decides to take things to the next level.
-He tells her Catcher Block wants to interview him for an exposé on the NASA space program and asks her to be there.
-At his apartment, he sets everything up to record her saying she loves him.
-Just as they are about to have sex, one of his lovers, Gwendolyn, walks in.
+He says that Catcher Block wants to interview him for an exposé on the NASA space program and asks her to be there.
+At his apartment, he sets everything up to record her saying that she loves him.
+As they are about to have sex, one of his lovers, Gwendolyn, walks in.
 Not knowing who Barbara is, she exposes Catcher's identity, forcing him to confess to Barbara.

-Barbara then reveals she is actually Nancy Brown, one of Catcher's many former secretaries, who'd fallen love with him whilst working at Know.
+Barbara then reveals that she is actually Nancy Brown, one of Catcher's many former secretaries, who had fallen in love with him while working at Know.
 She had turned down a date with him, refusing to be another fling.
 She wanted to be different from the other women he knew, and make him fall in love with her.
-Catcher proclaims he wants to marry her, but Gwendolyn, having overheard Barbara Novak's name, thanks her for what she has done for womankind.
+Catcher proclaims that he wants to marry her, but Gwendolyn, having overheard Barbara Novak's name, thanks her for what she has done for womankind.

-Barbara realizes she does not want love or Catcher, as she has become a real "down with love" girl.
+Barbara realizes that she does not want love or Catcher, as she has become a real "down with love" girl.
 Vikki and Peter's relationship also changes when she insults him for helping Catcher.
-Peter says he is indeed like any other man, and takes Vikki to Catcher's apartment to have passionate sex with her.
+Peter says that he is like any other man, and takes Vikki to Catcher's apartment to have sex with her.

-Days later, Catcher is completely depressed and has failed to win back Barbara.
+Days later, Catcher is depressed and has failed to win back Barbara.
 Even his exposé, which he wrote on how falling in love with her made him a better man, is ruined now that Barbara has told her story in her own magazine, Now.
 Catcher goes to Now on the pretense of a job interview.
 He tells Barbara how much she has changed him and wishes there could be a middle ground for them, somewhere between her confident blonde persona and her original brunette self.
-After he leaves her office, she surprises him on the elevator, showing him a bright red hair style.
+After he leaves her office, she surprises him on the elevator, showing him a bright-red hair style.
 She has found the middle ground and wants to be with him.
 They elope to Las Vegas, inspiring Vikki and Peter to also get married.

-The end credits show Barbara and Catcher's marriage has resulted in a new book aimed at ending the battle of the sexes.
-The pair sing "Here's to Love".
+Barbara and Catcher's marriage results in a new book aimed at ending the battle of the sexes.